turtle225/Battle-Brothers-Damage-Calculator/README.md

 -- Overhype: For making an amazing game for us to play.

 Upcoming update (note written 8/4/2024): There is currently a bug in the game with Split Man where it does not interact with generic damage modifiers on the second hit (ie things like Frenzy, Huge, Dazed, etc.).
 This is reportedly fixed in the next update of the game, but that has not been released yet.
 I will update the calculator once that update goes live.
 The calculator currently accounts for the bug existing.

+Prior Update: 10/1/2024 - Added logic for Ijirok armor testing.
+Added a condition for the code to terminate if the defender survives abnormally long.

 Prior Update: 8/22/2024 - Fixed some attacker/defender presets that were incorrect.
 Fixed Boneplates working against Puncture.